musa-509-fall-2021/lab-07-airflow-in-the-cloud/README.md

 ![Menu item to SSH into virtual machine](screenshots/ssh-start-terminal.png)

-On the terminal let's install Python and update the catalog of available packages.
+On the terminal let's install Python and update the catalog of available packages. **Note that you may have to paste these commands one at a time if using the GCP online terminal.
+Also note that the `\` characters at the end of the lines mean that the command is continued on the next line.**

 ```bash
 sudo apt update